 Live an active, healthy lifestyle

 Most of the time I feel like there is not enough hours in the day for this one.
 I haven't worked out in months, nor do I prioritize my health.
 Let's be real -- most of the time I make Aimery healthy lunches while I'm sitting there eating a piece of bread (with butter if I'm feeling fancy).
 I know the importance of making time for my health, and I still don't do it!
 And then I ask myself why I'm so stressed out all the time.
 It's because my body is stressed.
 Not only am I not making time for myself, but I'm not making time for my health either.
 When we make time for our physical health, we are better able to manage our mental health.

 Another way I live a healthy lifestyle is by taking homeopathic medicine with all-natural ingredients.
-When I get over-stressed I have headaches, and so instead of taking ibuprofen I've started to take Stress Relief from Genexa since it's a Non-GMO and USDA certified organic choice for medicine.
+When I get over-stressed I have headaches, and so instead of taking ibuprofen I've started to take Stress Relief from Genexa since it's USDA certified organic choice for medicine.
 I like taking Genexa instead of synthetic drugs, because Genexa is a homeopathic medicine that's mission is to make medicine healthier, so it is not harmful to your body or the environment.
 Genexa also has a great sleep aid called Sleepology that contains natural ingredients that are non-addictive to help sleeplessness.
 I can't sleep very well when I'm stressed, so taking these together definitely helps manage stress naturally.